MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

 # Manage quantum workspaces with the Azure CLI

-In this guide, learn to create Quantum Workspaces and the required Resource Groups and Storage Accounts using the Azure Command-Line Interface (Azure CLI) and start running your quantum applications in Azure Quantum.
+In this guide, learn to create Azure Quantum workspaces and the required Resource Groups and Storage Accounts using the Azure Command-Line Interface (Azure CLI) and start running your quantum applications in Azure Quantum.

 ## Prerequisites